bartificer/programming-by-stealth/docs/pbs65.md

 Bootstrap provides a nice mechanism for enhancing text inputs with little additions.
 Since text boxes are created with `<input>` tag, the Bootstrap developers named these components _Input Groups_.
 For some bonus confusion, note that you can use `<textarea>` tags instead of `<input>` tags within input groups!

-Note that like with most Bootstrap features covered in this series, this won’t be an exhaustive description of every single input group feature, we’ll just be looking at some of the highlights.
+Note that, like most Bootstrap features covered in this series, this won’t be an exhaustive description of every single input group feature.
+We’ll just be looking at some of the highlights.

-Like a button group, an input groups takes the place of a single form element within a form, so it does not replace a Bootstrap form group.
+Like a button group, an input group takes the place of a single form element within a form.
+So it does not replace a Bootstrap form group.

 Input groups are contained within an element given the class `.input-group`.
 You can use any tag you like for this, but `<div>`s are most commonly used.

 ## Input Group Text Add-ons

-The simplest thing you can use button groups for it to append or prepend a text add-on to one or both sides of a text box or text area.
+The simplest thing you can use button groups for is to append or prepend a text add-on to one or both sides of a text box or text area.
 You can do this to give additional context, or, in some instances, to remove the need for a separate visible label.
-Note that if you do choose to replace a visible label with a text add-on, you still need provide a label for assistive devices.
+Note that, if you do choose to replace a visible label with a text add-on, you still need provide a label for assistive devices.
 You have the usual three choices for this — a hidden label with the class `.sr-only`, or either an `aria-label` or `aria-labelledby` attribute on the text box itself.

 Each add-on should be wrapped in a container with either the class `.input-group-prepend` or `.input-group-append`.
 Again, any tag can be used as this container, but `<div>` is most commonly used.
 The actual text within the add-on needs to be further wrapped in a tag with the class `.input-group-text`.
 Again, any element can be used, but `<span>`s are most common.

-That sounds more complicated than it is — big-picture you have an input group which contains one or more of a pre-pend add-on, an input, and append add-on.
+That sounds more complicated than it is — big-picture, you have an input group which contains one or more prepend add-ons, an input, and append add-ons.
 For now, each add-on contains add-on text, but as we’ll see later, they can contain other things too.

-This all sounds very complicated, so let’s see some practical examples.
+This all sounds very complicated.
+So let’s see some practical examples.

-First, you can use a pre-pend to make it clear that you don’t want a user to enter some kind of prefix into the form by providing it for them in an add-on.
-A great example of this would be a Twitter handle where you could pre-pend the @ symbol to make clear you just want the bit after that:
+First, you can use a prepend to make it clear that you don’t want a user to enter some kind of prefix into the form by providing it for them in an add-on.
+A great example of this would be a Twitter handle where you could prepend the @ symbol to make clear you just want the bit after that:

 ```html
 <div class="form-group form-row">